 - Bermudagrass does well in full sun but produces a lot of pollen.
 An aggressive grass, it can tolerate low maintenance and poor, unimproved soils.

 - Zoysiagrass is tough.
-Wear-resistant and tolerating of desert soils, Zoysias can survive in moderate shade and are very resistant to foot traffic.
+Wear-resistant and tolerant of desert soils, Zoysias can survive in moderate shade and are very resistant to foot traffic.
 Unfortunately, Zoysias are slow to establish and slow to recover from damage.

 - Buffalograss is descended from North American prairie grasses.
 That means drought tolerance and low water and fertilizer use.
 It’s not very wear-tolerant and does better in the full sun.

-- St. Augustinegrass probably has the best shade tolerance of any warm-season grass.
+- St. Augustinegrass has the best shade tolerance of any warm-season grass.
 It’s used to replace Bermuda in shady areas and is tolerant of desert soils.
 It’s also a slow grass to establish and may have difficulty surviving low winter temperatures.